lihing1994/Rendering-image/README.md

 The thrid pf boolean parameter:
 - It represents if the light being added to the **RayTracingSystem** is a **AreaLight** object or not.
 It is a optional paramter.
 If you don't provide a value to this parameter, the default value for this parameter is **false**. <br /><br />

+# Adding different type of light source to the rendering system.
 - In **ofApp.cpp** file, you may add normal **LightSource** object, which is a **point light**, to rendering system.
 The following code is an example to add **LightSource** object to **RayTracingSystem**.
 ```
 this->_ray_tracing_system->addLightSource(new LightSource(glm::vec3(-16,23,-17),5.0f,ofColor::yellow));